 Sometimes Gmail caches images (preloads them) before the email opens.
 In this way, when the person opens the email they are seeing a preloaded view of that email and not the original, so it is not possible to know if they have opened their Gmail mail from the mobile, computer or tablet.

-You will also be able to know in which email clients (Gmail, Yahoo, Hotmail, others) open the campaign your subscribers, and the statistics in each of them.
+You can also know in which mail clients (Gmail, Yahoo, Hotmail, others) your subscribers open the campaigns, and the statistics in each of them.

 Shipping evolution by time

 This graph visually tells you how your shipment has evolved over time .